Tails86/MouseWigglerPico/README.md

 The automatic wiggle setting is saved such that whatever mode is set on power down will be reloaded at next power up.

-Runtime operation is halted if USB data lines are disconnected from the host until USB is reconnected.
+Runtime operation is halted if, when remaining powered, the USB data lines are disconnected from the host.
+Runtime operation proceeds once data is reconnected.